 <action disp="valid" comment="catch all (default action)"/>

 </rules>

+In other words, a variant label can be of simp-1 or simp-2 type, but cannot contain a mix of simp-1 and simp-2.
+Likewise for trad-1 and trad-2.

 Blocking or allocating visual similar labels

-To block or allocate the labels containing visual identical characters, CGP created NO new rules for variants within visual similarity, but only introducing new comment value for variants. (see Chapter 7)
+To block or allocate the labels containing visual identical characters, CGP created NO new rules for variants within visual similarity, but only introduced new comment value for variants. (see Chapter 7)

 Contributors